Who is Swisscom?

 Swisscom AG is the largest telecommunications company in Switzerland.
 It is also one of the leading Managed Service Providers (MSP) in the region.
 Swisscom’s IT infrastructure solutions enjoy a particularly good reputation in the ‘finance’ sector.
 Thanks to Swisscom’s services, finance enterprises can keep pace with market developments, while maintaining the highest security standards.
 Today, over 170 banks place their trust in Swisscom’s banking services.
 One of the foundations of this success is the continual expansion and improvement of its own range of services.

-We have over user 500 profiles with diverse approvals for monitoring.
+We manage over 500 user profiles with diverse approvals for monitoring.
 With Checkmk, their administration is child’s play.

 Swisscom has been a Checkmk customer since 2016 and has relied on the Checkmk Managed Service Edition since 2017.
 The company uses Checkmk to monitor IT assets and to provide various services in the area of IT infrastructure.